-There are two types of grievances.
-The first means a charge of wrongdoing against one or more faculty members or staff on another (the claimant).
-Such behavior may consist of (but not be limited to) intimidation, harassment, violation of privacy, slander, or other inappropriate behavior in a professional workplace.
-The second means a dispute, affecting the terms and conditions of the employment of a faculty member, arising from any administrative decision which that faculty member claims is in violation of rights under, or failure to apply, established University personnel regulations, policies, or practices.
-Not included in this second definition are matters of nonreappointment, dismissal, tenure, or promotion decisions for which other policies and procedures exist.
-“Grievance” under this policy includes all alleged violations of the Affirmative Action Plan of the University as applied to a faculty member.
+Unless related to an area excluded above, a grievance is defined to include the following:

+Bullying, including but not limited to, repeated and ongoing acts of intimidation, humiliation, or ridicule either written, verbal electronic or physical that materially interferes with the work enviornment

+Violation of privacy

+Slanderor other inappropriate behavior in a professional workplace.

+An alleged misinterpretation, misapplication, or violation of a specific provision of university policy or practice that materially affects the terms and conditions of the employment of a faculty member, arising from any administrative decision

 A “decision” means a determination that the grievance issue or issues were, or were not inappropriate behavior(s) in a professional workplace, or in violation of rights under established personnel regulations, policies, or practices of the University.
 Each decision shall include an assessment of the issues and reasons for the position taken.

-This procedure confers no authority to include within a grievance, or within a recommendation or decision concerning the grievance, any amendment, deletion, addition, or modification to University personnel regulations, policies, and practices.
-Other procedures afford opportunities for review and revision of the existing personnel regulations, policies, and practices against which the grievance is to be assessed.

 Grievance Procedure Steps